 If I were going to eat cake, it would always be carrot cake.
-This is a slightly healthier twist on an old-fashioned version, made in miniature sizes so you don’t overindulge.
+This is a slightly healthier twist on an old-fashioned version by being lower in sugar and I make them in miniature sizes so I don’t overindulge.

 - 300g almond flour